sarah-ceo/Sandbox/README.md

 This will create a contours image in the Assets/Images/Contours/ folder and a .gcode text file in the Assets/GCode folder.

-2- Choose the GCode file in Unity
+2- Choose the GCode file in Unity:

 In the Marble object inspector: scroll down to the "Marble Tracks (Script)" component and drag-and-drop the new .gcode text file in the GCodeFile field.